risingwavelabs/risingwave-docs-legacy/cloud/project-check-status-and-metrics.md

 slug: /check-status-and-metrics
 ---

-You can check and monitor your clusters' overall running status and detailed metrics.
+You can check and monitor your projects' overall running status and detailed metrics.

 ## Check all project

-To browse each cluster's configuration and running status in your account, go to [**Project**](https://cloud.risingwave.com/project/home/).
+To browse each project's configuration and running status in your account, go to [**Projects**](https://cloud.risingwave.com/project/home/).

-In **Clusters**, you can see all the clusters in your account and [control their running states](cluster-stop-and-delete-clusters.md).
-You can also check the current plan, RisingWave version, region, and creation time of each cluster here.
+In **Projects**, you can see all the projects in your account and [control their running states](project-stop-and-delete-projects.md).
+You can also check the current plan, RisingWave version, region, and creation time of each project here.

 <img
   src={require('./images/clusters.png').default}